amengel/amengel.github.io/research.md

        - title: "Improving the Measurement of Authoritarianism (with Stanley Feldman and Marc Hetherington)"
        - title:   "Worldview and Partisanship (with Marc Hetherington and Pamela Conover)"
        - title: "The (Un)Changing Nature of Whites' Racial Attitudes: Distinguishing Sincere and Artifactual Sources of Attitude Change"
-       - title: "Generational Persistence in Whites' Racial attitudes"
+       - title: "Generational Persistence in Whites' Racial Attitudes"

 ---